Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Easy Ways to Change Up Classic Chicken Soup

 The base recipe is perfect as-is.
-But sometimes you want something a little different.
+But occasionally you want something a little different.
 Here are variations we’ve tried over the years.

 Asian-Inspired Version